-- 1 Kits and kit reagents are stable through the end of the month indicated by the label expiration date when stored at 2 to 8°C. - 2 Do not use test kit or reagents beyond their expiration dates. - 3 Do not expose reagents to strong light during storage or incubation. - Allow reagents to warm to room temperature before use.
+- 1. Kits and kit reagents are stable through the end of the month indicated in the expiration date when stored at 2 to 8°C. - 2.
+Do not use test kit or reagents beyond their expiration dates. - 3.
+Do not expose reagents to strong light during storage or incubation. - 4.
+Allow reagents to warm to room temperature before use.